mongodb/specifications/source/crud/crud.rst

     /**
      * Finds the distinct values for a specified field across a single collection.
      *
-     * Note: Unlike other read methods (e.g. aggregate, find), this method will not return
-     * a cursor.
-The Iterable<any> return type corresponds to the "values" array in the
-     * distinct command's result document.
+     * Note: the results are backed by the "values" array in the distinct command's result
+     * document.
+This differs from aggregate and find, where results are backed by a cursor.
      *
      * @see https://docs.mongodb.com/manual/reference/command/distinct/
      */